isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-A few simple microbenchmarks using Unix `time` or the standard library `<chrono>` can help dispel the most obvious myths.
+A few simple microbenchmarks using Unix `time` or the standard-library `<chrono>` can help dispel the most obvious myths.
 If you can't measure your complete system accurately, at least try to measure a few of your key operations and algorithms.
 A profiler can help tell you which parts of your system are performance critical.
 Often, you will be surprised.